vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **CAUTION**: If your DNS lookups are going to be around 10/10, you should take [steps](https://vand3rlinden.com/post/handle-your-spf-record/) to stay well under 10 DNS lookups.
 Because if a vendor decides to add another DNS lookup within its SPF include (child lookup).
 Your SPF record will become inaccurate because it has reached the DNS lookup limit, which may result in email delivery problems.

 ### Avoiding the 10 DNS Lookups cap, to:
-- Flatten your SPF record ***(not recommended)***
+- Flatten your SPF record.
     - Example: `v=spf1 include:spf.domain.com -all` can be `v=spf1 ip4:11.222.33.444 ip4:11.222.33.444 -all`

-> The [problem with flattening](https://vand3rlinden.com/post/handle-your-spf-record/#the-dangers-of-spf-flattening) is that email service providers can change or add IP addresses without telling you.
+> **Not recommended**: The [problem with flattening](https://vand3rlinden.com/post/handle-your-spf-record/#the-dangers-of-spf-flattening) is that email service providers can change or add IP addresses without telling you.
 Then your SPF record will be inaccurate, leading to email delivery problems.

+- Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain on the sending server or mail provider.
+  - In this scenario, you must to set your SPF record to [softfail](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#softfail-or-hardfail) `~all`, this to ensure that the DMARC and DKIM evaluation will always be performed in the absence of a valid SPF validation.

+> **Not recommended**: You should work toward having both SPF and DKIM properly aligned.

 - Not using entries like `a` and `mx`, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).

-- Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain on the sending server or mail provider.
-  - ***NOTE:*** In this scenario, you must to set your SPF record to [softfail](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#softfail-or-hardfail) `~all`, this to ensure that the DMARC and DKIM evaluation will always be performed in the absence of a valid SPF validation.

 - Move to vendor traffic with the use of subdomains for SPF authentication, subdomain segmentation creates a new domain dedicated to a particular mail stream with its own 10 DNS lookups.
 Organizations that segment their email streams find there is no need for SPF flattening and will end up with better controls, less attack surface, and limit any spillover effects of a potential cyber incident.
   - Subdomain segmentation can be implemented in three ways: